 - human resources;

-- Emphasis on appropriate infrastructure, work environment and contamination control, particularly for production of sterile medical devices, and addition of requirements for validation of sterile barrier properties;
+- Emphasis on appropriate infrastructure, work environment, and contamination control, particularly for the production of sterile medical devices, and addition of requirements for validation of sterile barrier properties;

 - Additional requirements for…